Keyboard shortcuts

 }

-For richer traversal patterns (visitor, fold, structural diff), the nodes implement Copy (they’re effectively (tag, &str, &Bump-slice) triples), so you can keep references around freely as long as the Document lives.
+The borrowed nodes are cheap to copy (they’re effectively (tag, &str, &Bump-slice) triples), so you can keep references around freely as long as the Document lives.

 Round-trip and canonicalisation